I started this as a performance task: downscale assets, add srcSet/sizes, and improve LCP. The bigger problem turned out to be maintainability.

 That made drift easy, and small changes in one place could quietly break expectations elsewhere.
 I replaced that with a simpler pattern: generate one manifest at build time (src/generated/imageVariantManifest.json) and resolve variants from it at runtime.

-Three things became simpler.
-First, there is now one canonical workflow: yarn image:variants.
-Second, rendering logic is less duplicated because a shared ResponsiveImage component replaced repeated <picture> patterns.
-Third, static assets became data-driven, so background and portrait srcSet values now come from manifest-backed metadata rather than JSX literals.
+The main change was replacing repeated conventions with one manifest-driven path.
+There is now one canonical workflow: yarn image:variants.
+Rendering logic is less duplicated because a shared ResponsiveImage component replaced repeated <picture> patterns.
+Static assets also became data-driven, so background and portrait srcSet values now come from manifest-backed metadata rather than JSX literals.

 This was an important constraint for me: I do not want to manually create -sm, -md, -lg files every time I add an image.